rekhaDevs/samagragovernance.in/src/pages/team/index.md

       primarily serving healthcare and life sciences clients in North American and European markets.
 A strong motivation to work as a catalyst for changing the status quo and enhancing service delivery on ground by partnering with state governments, brought Divya to Samagra.
+Currently, she is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/divya-dua.jpg
     linkedInProfile: 'https://www.linkedin.com/in/divya-dua-890107135/'
     name: Divya Dua
-    project: ' '
+    project: ' Mission Prerna'
   - bio: >-
       Divya holds a Bachelor's degree in Mathematics and Scientific Computing from IIT, Kanpur.
 She completed the Young India Fellowship from Ashoka